5 Natural Ways to Help You Ditch the Saltshaker

 Pictured Recipe: Crazy Herb Spice Mix

 Herbs are various and versatile.
 From fresh to dried, there are copious flavor combinations to be made using these tasty plants.
-Herbs add flavor to your dish to help you reduce the need for salt.
-They are also a sneaky way to add in vitamins, nutrients and antioxidants to your day.
+Herbs add flavor, reducing the need for salt.
+They are also a sneaky way to up your daily intake of antioxidants.
 Follow our guide to cooking with fresh herbs to get ideas for how to pair the best herbs with your cooking.